RonenTGreat/100-days-of-code/log.md

 Day 87: January 20 2021

 **Today's Progress**: Watched an introductory video on databases and also started with creating a note taking app.

+Day 87: January 20 2021

+**Today's Progress**: Learnt about SQL commands, used a CREATE, INSERT INTO, WHERE, DELETE, UPDATE to create a simple database table.

+                      With the note taking app, implemented marked down CDN.
+I am seriously tired...